koorimizuw/Udon-Reflection/README.md

 ## How to use

 ### Setup
-Inherit your class from `UdonReflectionBehaviour`, that's all.
+Inherit your UdonSharp class from `UdonReflectionBehaviour`, that's all.

 ### Available Methods
 UdonReflectionBehaviour